Put our experienced, fully licensed, OEM-trained electrical team to the test. Available 24/7.

 Here are some key questions to ask your candidates.
 If they don’t measure up, then keep looking.

-The shop must be able to handle your motor.
+The shop must be able to handle your motor and retain its efficiency.
 They should have equipment like a surge tester and a well-managed power supply to run the proper testing and diagnostics.
 This includes things like recordings of the "before" and "after" core test readings.

 Different types of materials are used for electrical insulation in motor repair, including slot liners, wire sleeves, and paper separators for coil groups, among others.
 Service shops that do not have a suitable inventory of wire sizes should be able to explain how they get restocked quickly.